 In November 2010, the Group took control of Sphere, which has interests in three iron ore projects in Mauritania in West Africa.
-Following an equity raising in July 2011, the Group now owns 88.2 per cent. in Sphere.
+Following a rights issue in 2015, the Group now owns 97.5 per cent. of Sphere.

 The Askaf mine was approved for construction in April 2014, but in light of deteriorating iron ore market conditions, the Group demobilised the construction of the Askaf project in November 2014.